 Overall, the analysis concluded that there are relatively small differences in the routing factors between the four route options.
 For example, there is limited opportunity for paralleling transmission lines (ranging from 6 percent to 10 percent of the route options' total lengths).
 For three of the four options (Route Options A, B, and D), opportunity for paralleling roads and railroads is similar (ranging from 46 percent to 52 percent).
 Comparatively, Route Option C, parallels a higher percentage of its overall length (72 percent).
 Three of the four options (Route Options A, C, and D) also have similar residential counts (507 to 522) and non-residential structures (1,363 to 1,409) within the local vicinity.
-Route Option B (Purple Route) has the lowest count of residences (436) and non-residential structures (1,067).
+Route Option B (Blue Route) has the lowest count of residences (436) and non-residential structures (1,067).

 There is limited differentiation in impacts to public and designated lands, land-based economies, and archaeological and historic resources between the four route options.
 There are some differences in potential impacts to the natural environment between the four options.
-For example, Route Option B (Purple Route), has the least amount of watercourse crossings, while Route Option D has the most.
+For example, Route Option B (Blue Route), has the least amount of watercourse crossings, while Route Option D has the most.
 Route Option C is the only route option that would not cross a designated trout stream.
 For wetlands, Route Option A (Blue Route) would intersect the fewest acres of wetland (135 acres versus up to 152 for the other three route options) and have the fewest wetland crossings greater than 1,000 feet.
 For wildlife and wildlife habitat, all route options would intersect areas managed for wildlife, with Route Option C intersecting the fewest acres of these resources.
-However, Route Option C is the only route options would intersect a shallow wildlife lake.
-Similarly, for rare and unique natural resources, all route options would intersect sensitive ecological resources, with Route Option C intersecting the fewest acres of these resources.
-Route Option C is also the only route option that would intersect a Lake of Biological Significance.
+However, Route Option C is the only route option that would intersect area and unique natural resources, all route options would intersect, with Route Option C is the option C is also the only route option that would intersect a Lake of Biological Significance.